-Torres del Paine is one of South America’s premiere destinations.
+Torres del Paine is one of South America’s premier destinations.
 With its granite spires, glacial lakes, and ice-capped peaks, it’s no wonder why Torres del Paine is a mecca for outdoor enthusiasts and nature lovers.
 Torres del Paine’s ruggedness is in part due to its remote location at the southern tip of the South American continent, where the Andes Mountains begin their eastward curve towards Tierra del Fuego.
-Here’s how to visit Torres del Paine, with advice from an Chile Patagonia travel expert.
+Here’s how to visit Torres del Paine, with advice from a Chile Patagonia travel expert.

 Getting to Torres del Paine

 Getting to Torres del Paine takes a bit of effort.
 There are no direct airports serving the national park and there are few connections between Argentina and Chile in Southern Patagonia.
 The easiest way to reach Torres del Paine is to fly from Santiago to Punta Arenas, the gateway to Torres del Paine National Park – and the best place to stock up on last minute sundries.
 Torres del Paine is only 3 hours away by road.
 Most travelers coming from or continuing onto Argentina combine a visit to Torres del Paine with El Calafate in Argentina.
 This overland crossing, passing through nearly deserted Patagonian Steppe, is a convenient way to make a multi-country tour of both Chile and Argentina.